sgjholt/sgjholt/README.md

 I’m a data scientist with 3+ years of experience and a Ph.D. in Geophysics.
 In this document, I will showcase some of the projects I’ve worked on and the skills I’ve acquired along the way.

 ## About me
 My passion for data science stems from my curiosity about the natural phenomena that shape our planet and the data that can help us comprehend them better.
 That’s why I obtained a Ph.D. in geophysics, where I investigated seismic waves and their interactions with the Earth’s structure.
-I utilized Python and MATLAB to process and examine large datasets of seismic recordings from around the world.
+I utilized Python and MATLAB to process and examine large datasets of seismic recordings (digital time series) from around the world.
 As a researcher, I authored three peer-reviewed publications in reputable journals.

 After completing my degree, I joined a leading seismological observatory as a researcher (University of Utah Seismograph Stations), where I continued to work on seismic data analysis and earthquake magnitude modeling.
 I cooperated with other scientists from the USGS, AFRL, LLNL, and other institutions to enhance our understanding of earthquake hazards and risks.